HHS/meshrdf/tree-numbers.md

 ### SPARQL

-Users can also discover immediate narrower/broader meshv:Descriptors via the meshv:broaderTreeNumber predicate.
+Users can also discover immediate narrower/broader meshv:Descriptors via the meshv:parentTreeNumber predicate.
 The following <span class='invoke-sparql'>SPARQL query</span> creates a table that shows the relationships between "Eye" and each of the immediate broader and narrower concepts for each of its tree numbers: